robusta-dev/robusta/docs/tutorials/routing-by-namespace.rst

 Prerequisites
 ----------------

-* All least one existing :ref:`sink <Sinks Reference>`, such as Slack, Microsoft Teams, Discord, etc.
+* At least one existing :ref:`sink <Sinks Reference>`, such as Slack, Microsoft Teams, Discord, etc.

 Setting Up Routing
 ----------------------